alanchrissantony/Ecommerce-ShoppingCart/README.md

 ## Features

-The application displays a virtual store that contains products.
+The application displays an online store that contains products.

 Users can do the following: